Jarosław Bogoria of Skotniki

-Jarosław Bogoria of Skotniki (Jarosław Bogoria ze Skotnik, Jarosław Bogoria Skotnicki) (c.
-1276 – 17 September 1376) was a Polish nobleman and bishop, member of the Bogoriowie family of the Bogorya.
+Jarosław Bogoria of Skotniki (Jarosław Bogoria ze Skotnik, Jarosław Bogoria Skotnicki) (died 17 September 1376) was a Polish nobleman and bishop, member of the Bogoriowie family of the Bogorya.

 Biography

 He was a son of Piotr of Bogoria and Skotniki.
 Jaroslaw studied law and theology at the University of Bologna, becoming provost from 1316 to 1322.
 Returning home, he became canon of Kraków and chancellor of the bishop of Kraków Nankier.
 In 1326 he became archdeacon of Kraków and in 1334 canon of Kuyavia and Gniezno.
 From 1331 until 1337 he was chancellor of Kuyavia.
 On 8 July 1342 in Avignon, Pope Clement VI appointed him archbishop of Gniezno.
 In 1374 he resigned for blindness and went to a monastery.
 He died on 17 September 1376 at Kalisz.

 Legislative activity

 As a lawyer, he was the redactor of the codification of Polish criminal and civil law made at the behest of King Casimir the Great.
 He was also the author of the Wiślica and Wielkopolska statutes.
 In 1357, he convened a provincial synod in Kalisz, which passed 16 resolutions on the law and current affairs of the Church, including a decision to apply ecclesiastical punishments such as the interdict to anyone acting against the clergy or their landed estates.